mrin-tech/rocket_patrol_mods_asgn/README.md

 I added a small ghost with a purple hoodie that is worth 50 points.
 That ghost moves at 10 speed.

 Display the time remaining (in seconds) on the screen (10):
-Referenced code from https://phaser.discourse.group/t/countdown-timer/2471/4 to create timer.
+Referenced code from https://phaser.discourse.group/t/countdown-timer/2471/4 to create convert the time remaining in the game to an analog clock format.
 The timer is in Play.js

 Add your own (copyright-free) background music to the Play scene (5):
 The background music I added is copyright free (credit to the musician: Music by NaturesEye from Pixabay)